Clein2312/Advanced_AI_Applications_WS24-25_MADS_HSRW/notebooks/4_tuning_networks/06_hypertuning_exercise.md

 You will get a:
 - 0, which means: you will have to improve things, otherwise it will cost you points at your exam
 - 1, meaning: your work is fine.
 There are some things to improve, but you are on the right track.
 - 2, meaning: your work is excellent.
 You have done everything right, even exceeded expectations,and you have shown that you understand the material.
-If you do the same on the exam you will be good.

 # Common gotchas